Sign in →

 Specimen Volume: 6 mL

 Collection Instructions: Send whole blood in original tube.
-Do not transfer blood to other containers.
+Do not aliquot.

 Useful For